dariajung/PLT_notes/week6.md

 %{
 (* Header: verbatim OCaml; optional *)
 %}
-/* Declarations: tokens, precedence, etc. */
+/* Declarations: tokens, tokens with types, precedence, etc. See more on slide 91 titled Declarations in syntax.pdf */
 %%
 /* Rules: context-free rules */
 %%